Bandan-K/Flutter-Starter-Config/README.md

 - **Light & Dark Themes**: Fully customizable styles for both light and dark modes.
 - **Reusable Helper Functions**: Includes common utilities such as data validation, formatting, API requests, and more.
 - **Modular Setup**: Easy to extend with more features and helpers as your project grows.
+- **.gitignore**: The .gitignore file is configured for all types of projects.

 ## Folder Structure